 So, clear the silt from your eyes, as we enter the city of Loreto - the fourth largest city in Baja, with a backdrop of the Sea of Cortez, sail boats and historic buildings, enough to blow your mind!
 We spend the night in a hotel there, before moving on to the next adventure.

 Please remember, we will be getting in after dark on most of these days, so with early starts our chances of seeing the sights each day is improved.

 DAY 5.
-LORETO TO PUERTO SAN CARLOS - Back into the mountains we go!
+IGNACIO to LORETO - Back into the mountains we go!

 At first, this seems an easy day on a smoothly graded trail, leading to the historic San Javier Mission, where we do a small tour.
 As we leave the Mission, the trail slowly turns into a single- lane graded rock infested trail and leads us back over the peninsula to Puerto San Carlos.
 This is a fishing town, best known for the viewing of grey whales and unbelievable views.

 We stay the night in a beachfront hotel.
 Although this is one of the shortest days of the trip, with less mileage it allows us to take in some amazing sights and do any needed truck maintenance.
 On this trail you will want to make sure your windows are rolled up, since we have several water crossings to traverse.

 DAY 6.
 LORETO to PUERTO SAN CARLOS - Being well rested, we are ready to get the heart pumping again!